mrsadri/Portfolio/linkedin-recommendations.md

 *1st degree connection | March 7, 2021*
 *Maryam worked with Masih on the same team*

-Mohammad Reza is one of the best in what he has been assigned.
+Masih is one of the best in what he has been assigned.
 He is committed and focused but also considers all the aspects of a problem he is facing.
 Working with him is an ideal opportunity to grow and learn.
 I recommend him as a talented and knowledgeable person.

 ---